Johnny Dang: In popular culture

-Dang has been referenced in musical recordings by Migos, Gucci Mane, Lil Pump, Keith Ape, and Chief Keef, 21 Savage, among others.
+Dang has been referenced in musical recordings by Migos, Travis Scott, Gucci Mane, Lil Pump, Keith Ape, Chief Keef, and 21 Savage, among others.
 He was the subject of the 2023 song "Johnny Dang" by That Mexican OT, Paul Wall, and Drodi.
 He features in the music video.

 He has additionally appeared in music videos for songs such as "Gucci Bandanna" by Soulja Boy, Gucci Mane, and Shawty Lo, "Grillz" by Nelly, "Wild Boy" by Machine Gun Kelly, "No Angel" by Beyoncé, "We Takin' Over" by DJ Khaled, "And I Still" by Rod Wave, "Ice Tray" by Quavo and Lil Yachty, "Ice Cream Paint Job" by Dorrough, and "Bigger in Texas" by Megan Thee Stallion.

 Dang himself provided vocals for the song "Stay Iced Up" off Paul Wall's 2010 album Heart of a Champion.